10ambear/PatrickCollinsCourse/readme.md

 I'm using foundry for my testing.

-Use the following to deploy:
+These are some take-aways/tips from the course:

 * Run ` source .env ` to add the environment variables to your shell.
 * Run the deployment script: